 - Currently recommended material: Aluminum

-Additive manufacturing of the bracket with our quality-approved AM process for Laser Melting (LM)
+Additive manufacturing of the bracket with our quality-approved AM process for laser melting (LM or PBF-LB/M)

 - Support removal